Overview

 Authentication & Sessions

 Authentication is stateless: clients present a session token each request.
-The server verifies the token (via Zesty session verification or an auth adapter) and returns an error for invalid tokens.
+The server verifies the token (via Content.one session verification or an auth adapter) and returns an error for invalid tokens.

 Tip: protect session tokens in transit (HTTPS) and limit token scope/TTL where possible.